tofuutils/tenv/README.md

 ### .opentofu-version file

-If you put a `.opentofu-version` file in the working directory, user home directory, or TOFUENV_ROOT directory, tenv detects it and uses the version written in it.
+If you put a `.opentofu-version` file in the working directory, one of its parent directory, or user home directory, tenv detects it and uses the version written in it.
 Note, that TOFUENV_TOFU_VERSION can be used to override version specified by `.opentofu-version` file.

-Recognized values (same as `tenv use` command):
+Recognized values (same as `tenv tofu use` command):

 - an exact [Semver 2.0.0](https://semver.org/) version string to use
 - a [version constraint](https://opentofu.org/docs/language/expressions/version-constraints) string (checked against versions available in TOFUENV_ROOT directory)